Single mum and three little boys wanting to go to Australia for two months - suggestions for itinerary?

 And as for budget, you could really give your kids the experience of a lifetime hanging out on the beaches in SE Asia (Thailand, Malaysia etc)... worth thinking about.
 You can travel here somewhat cheaply (i.e. look at beach house rentals on www.stayz.com.au, www.gumtree.com.au or check out the family room rates at YHA www.yha.com.au/, and hire a car/van long term from www.travellers-autobarn.com.au/).

 Have a search around this site - a lot of people have asked about things like the cost of meals in Sydney... it'll help you understand how much money you'll need.
-Good luck! over 5 years ago
+Good luck! almost 6 years ago

 Three young boys.
 Go to Surfers Paradise and spend the two months hitting the waves.
 Accommodation is quite cheap there at the moment and the surf is always good, the beaches patrolled by life savers.
 If you need to break things up a bit there are the theme parks.
 Take them to one a week for a day of fun and laughter.
 You can buy the tickets at a discount if you visit three.
 Good value.